tahahojati/top_oven_android_baking_app/Lessons.md

 - [ ]
 - [ ]
 - [ ]
-- [ ]
+- [ ] integrate retrofit
 - [ ]
 - [ ]
 - [ ]
-- [ ]
+- [ ] Submit movie project
-- [ ] integrate retrofit
+- [ ] Turn off hyperV so you can run the emulator
 - [ ]
 - [ ]
 - [ ]
-- [ ] generate all fragments and activities and assign the appropriate views to them: SplashScreenActivity, MainActivity, RecipeStepDetailActivity, RecipeActivity, RecipeStepDetailFragment, RecipeStepListFragment,
+- [ ] set launch intent to recipeStepDetailActivity and code the fragment to stream video from the internet.
-- [ ] Enable databinding.
+- [x] write psuedocode for the logic.
-- [ ] Create all activity and fragment classes and connect them to UIs.
+- [x] generate all fragments and activities and assign the appropriate views to them: SplashScreenActivity, MainActivity, RecipeStepDetailActivity, RecipeActivity, RecipeStepDetailFragment, RecipeStepListFragment,
-- [ ] Create RecipeStepDetailFragment
+- [x] Enable databinding.
-- [ ] Submit movie project
+- [x] Create all activity and fragment classes and connect them to UIs.
-- [ ] Turn off hyperV so you can run the emulator
+- [x] Create RecipeStepDetailFragment
-- [ ] Create image resources for the next and previous buttons of activity_recipe_step_detail.xml
+- [x] Create image resources for the next and previous buttons of activity_recipe_step_detail.xml
-- [ ] Create RecipeStepDetailFragment
+- [x] Create RecipeStepDetailFragment
-- [ ] Create RecipeStepListFragment
+- [x] Create RecipeStepListFragment
 - [x] Add a splash screen activity that checks for the online resource
 - [x] Add retrofit to the application
 - [x] Finish UIs: activity recipe_steps.